scaleway/terraform-provider-scaleway/docs/guides/mnq_with_nats_terraform_provider.md

 ---
 page_title: "Using Scaleway Messaging and Queuing service with NATS Terraform provider"
-description: |-
-  Using Scaleway Messaging and Queuing service with NATS Terraform provider
 ---

 # How to use Scaleway Messaging and Queuing config